Tuesday, May 1, 2018

 Photo: © 2018 Fairweather & Fairweather LTD/Artists Rights Society (ARS), New York.

 21st Anniversary Program Support

-The only series on television in the U.S. to focus exclusively on contemporary visual art and artists, Art in the Twenty-First Century is a Peabody Award-winning biennial program that allows viewers to observe artists at work, watch as they transform inspiration into art, and hear how they struggle with both the physical and visual challenges of achieving their visions.
-For Season 9, Art21 will be featuring artists from the international cultural hubs of Berlin, Johannesburg, and San Francisco.
-By helping us meet this $10,000 goal, you’ll help to cover key post-production expenses related to this dynamic and engaging film series.
+The only series on television in the United States to focus exclusively on contemporary visual art and artists, Art in the Twenty-First Century is a Peabody Award-winning, biennial program that allows viewers to observe artists at work, watch as they transform inspiration into art, and hear how they struggle with both the physical and visual challenges of achieving their visions.

-Help support the integration of arts learning in schools by support the Art21 Educators program, an intensive, year-long professional development initiative and learning community that empowers K–12 educators interested in bringing contemporary art into the classroom.
-Your contribution will go to help support the annual Summer Institute, when the new cohort of Educators travel to NYC for a week-long retreat with Art21 staff, visiting artists, and guest presenters to develop their familiarity with contemporary art.
-Educators explore ways to use Art21 films and resources in the classroom, learn strategies for planning and teaching with interdisciplinary pedagogy, and participate in collaborative reflection in support of their continued participation in the program throughout the year.
-The $5,000 we raise will help to support key costs for the Summer Institute, including artist and educator stipends.
+Help to support the integration of arts learning in schools by making a contribution to the Art21 Educators program, an intensive, year-long professional development initiative and learning community that empowers K-12 educators interested in bringing contemporary art into the classroom.
+By making a donation on the occasion of Art21’s 21st Anniversary, you will help to support the annual Summer Institute, a week-long retreat in NYC for the new cohort of Educators.
+During the program, Educators meet with visiting artists and guest presenters to develop their familiarity with contemporary art, and explore ways to use Art21 films and resources in the classroom.

 Tables & Tickets